-To prevent it occurring in the future you could look to add live plants in your tank.
+To prevent it from occurring in the future you could look to add live plants in your tank.

 Using Too Many Chemicals

-The two most common reasons I hear for excessive chemicals are: to prevent illness, and to stop algae growing.
+The two most common reasons I hear for excessive chemicals are: to prevent illness and to stop algae growing.
 For instance with algae, people tend to put lots of Algaecides in their tank; often this is unnecessary.

 First of all you shouldn’t use Algaecides as prevention; you should only use them when you have an algae outbreak.

-Secondly, you can control algae outbreaks naturally through water changes, reducing feed and darkening the tank.
+Secondly, you can control algae outbreaks naturally through water changes, reducing feed, and darkening the tank.
 This is generally also much healthier for the fish.

 You should only add chemicals to your aquarium when it’s absolutely necessary.